godotengine/godot-website/collections/_article/january-jams-2024.md

 📅 January 12th - January 27th

-A jam organized by Game Developer & Twitch Streamer [Pirate Software](https://twitter.com/PirateSoftware).
-Unique compared to the other events in this list is the requirement to provide a Game Design Document for your entry.
+A jam organized by game developer & Twitch streamer [Pirate Software](https://twitter.com/PirateSoftware).
+Unique compared to the other events in this list is the requirement to provide a game design document for your entry.
 On top of that, you can almost always find co-work companions in his live streams.

 ### 8. GlobalGameJam